SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

   * This class is meant to be challenging to play, but will have a very high potential.

 # Minion (pure minion stuff)
-### Tier 1: Summoner
+### Tier 2: Summoner
-* First Ability: temporary minions
+* *Summoner provides an early-game source of minion damage and a bunch of minion utility.*
-  * A minion attack that is available right at unlock to give players something to use early on
+* Ability 1: Name?
   * Creates time-limited minions that scale with level/attributes
   * Does not consume minion cap, but the max number of these is limited by cap (1/minion cap and 2/sentry cap)
     * Example: If you have 3 minion slots and 1 sentry slot then you can have 5 of these